KevinKeWang/tiny_rack/README.md

 **There are some power supply solutions that can generate large ripple or even fail in specific load scenarios, such as when the gap between positive and negative rail loads is too large.
 That's why my tests cover all load scenarios.**

-**It is recommended to use the adapter model I have tested.**

-**Also I have tested the Mi 50w Power Bank 20000mAh, which is fully compatible with the power supply (using a 15V USB decoy cable)**

 ![test_workflow](https://github.com/KevinKeWang/tiny_rack/blob/f1acfb4a67a3ef867dcafc481e8d05a54906aa7b/images/test_workflow.jpg)

 ![test_software](https://github.com/KevinKeWang/tiny_rack/blob/1c423f3f79a77b4dd25c15d54115a057bbe4e6dc/test%20report/EurorackPowerTesterV1.png)